 But the Draping….

-Minimal draping makes the free-flowing movement possible.
+Having all four limbs undraped makes the free-flowing movement possible.
 But some clients may not be comfortable with minimal draping.
-As a licensed massage therapist, I always maintains proper draping, and respectfully follow state regulations .
+As a licensed massage therapist, I always maintain proper draping, and respectfully follow state regulations .
 In my practice, you may chose traditional (minimal) draping or more modest draping.
 I also offer disposable undergarments for your use, which will not interfere with the Lomi Lomi experience.
 You determine the modesty level, within state regulations.
 And I encourage you to enjoy the kind of massage with which you are comfortable.

 The videos below give examples of the Temple Lomi Lomi massage style.
 The person giving Lomi Lomi in these videos is my teacher, Tom Cochran, from SacredLomi.com.